 speaker

 Jake Katsikos

-Analyst, BTIG (on behalf of Eric Hagen)
+BTIG Analyst (on behalf of Eric Hagan)

 Hey, good morning.
 This is Jake Katsikos on for Eric.
 Thanks for taking my questions.
-On slide 14, you show that the yield on the securitized non-agency loans was 5.7 percent.
+On slide 14, you show that the yield on the securitized non-agency loans was 5.7%.
 I'm curious if you could kind of talk about what would have to happen in order for that yield to increase.
 Thank you.

 speaker

-TJ Durkin
+T.J.
+Durkin

+speaker